Gratin dauphinois: History

 The first mention of the dish is from 12 July 1788.
 It was served with ortolans at a dinner given by Charles-Henri, Duke of Clermont-Tonnerre and Lieutenant-general of the Dauphiné, for the municipal officials of the town of Gap, now in the département of Hautes-Alpes.

 Preparation

-Gratin dauphinois is made with thinly sliced raw potatoes, milk or cream, and sometimes Gruyère cheese, cooked in a buttered dish rubbed with garlic.
+Gratin dauphinois is made with thinly sliced raw potatoes and cream, cooked in a buttered dish rubbed with garlic; cheese is sometimes added for the Savoyard sister-dish.
 The potatoes are peeled and sliced to the thickness of a coin, usually with a mandoline; they are layered in a shallow earthenware or glass baking dish and cooked in a slow oven; the heat is raised for the last 10 minutes of the cooking time.

-Some purists insist that a gratin dauphinois must not include cheese, which would make it a gratin savoyard.
-Nonetheless, recipes given by many chefs including Auguste Escoffier, Austin de Croze, Robert Carrier, and Constance Spry call for cheese and eggs.
+By tradition, the gratin dauphinois does not include cheese, which would make it more similar to a gratin savoyard (which does not include cream).
+Recipes given by many chefs – including Auguste Escoffier, Austin de Croze and Constance Spry – call for cheese and eggs; others such as Robert Carrier specify cheese but no egg.

-It is distinguished from ordinary gratin potatoes by the use of raw rather than boiled potatoes.
+The gratin dauphinois is distinguished from ordinary gratin potatoes by the use of raw rather than boiled potatoes.
 It is a quite different dish from pommes dauphine.